YZY010418/CPSea/Model_Generation_and_Evaluation/README.md

 python {path_to_pepflow}/models_con/pep_dataloader.py
 ```

 Now, we can do inference.
-First, modify `configs/learn_angle.yaml`, change the structure_dir, dataset_dir and name of the
+First, modify `configs/learn_angle.yaml`, change the structure_dir, dataset_dir and name of the generate dataset.
-generate dataset.
 Second, make an output diectory (since the script does not create the directory itself).
+Finally, delete the torch_scatter import in `data/utils.py` because this is not in environment and is not used in the script.
 Then run:

 ```
 python {path_to_pepflow}/models_con/inference.py --config configs/learn_angle.yaml  --device cuda:0 --ckpt path/to/retrained/ckpt --output output/path \